 The IRAM ARC node activities are built on the in-house experience with user support and on the involvement of the institute in the ALMA design and construction phases (e.g. the development of the ALMA real-time Telescope Calibration software).
 The face-to-face support for ALMA uses the same procedures and infrastructures as those used for the NOEMA support.
 A computer room dedicated to data reduction is available and each project is assigned to a local contact.
-The ARC node involves 4 core members (3 staff and 1 postdoc), with additional help from other IRAM staff.
 The IRAM ARC node provides a good opportunity to use synergies between the IRAM instruments and ALMA, as, e.g. an access to the full sky for interferometric observations or to large-scale surveys with the 30-m antenna.

 Funding is available for travel and accommodation, with the usual IRAM rules: one mission/one person per project.
 Funding is however limited to astronomers affiliated to one of the IRAM funding agencies.
-Additional funding through the ORP program is available.